ActiveBrainAtlas2/preprocessing-pipeline/README.md

 ### Preparation of aligned data for use in Neuroglancer
-The aligned images are now ready to be processed into the [precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) format of neuroglancer.
+The aligned images are now ready to be processed into the [precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) format of Neuroglancer.
 To make the data available to a web browser over the internet, the data must be broken up into 'chunks'.
 These chunks are created from the aligned images, then compressed and placed in a directory that is accessible by the web server.
 This data provides the different resolutions (pyramids) that allow